nfdi4plants/nfdi4plants.github.io/src/content/pages/participation/arc-development.md

 index: 6
 ---

-ARCs are designed to represent FAIR Digital Objects (FDOs) for plant sciences to facilitate encompassing Research Data Management (RDM) tasks.
-By following the ARC guidelines, scientists will package their research data with metadata in a way that will follow the FAIR principles, ISA standard and RO Crate standard.
+The [**A**nnotated **R**esearch **C**ontext (ARC)](https://nfdi4plants.github.io/arc-website/) is DataPLANT's central concept for organizing and documenting research data, focal point of collaboration, data exchange, and overall FAIR Digital Object of choice.

 When using the DataPLANT tools (e.g. [ARCitect](https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/ARCitect-Manual/index.html]) and [guides](https://nfdi4plants.org/nfdi4plants.knowledgebase/index.html) to create ARCs, the majority of ARC guidelines will be followed automatically.

-The detailed description of these technical requirements are captured in the ARC specification, that can be found on [GitHub](https://github.com/nfdi4plants/ARC-specification?tab=readme-ov-file).
+The detailed description of these technical requirements are captured in the **ARC specification**.
-The main purpose of these ARC specifications is to benefit the scientist by supporting them in FAIR research data management that follows standards of the scientific community.
-As such, any feedback or contributions from the community are welcome.
-You can provide suggestions via [GitHub issues](https://github.com/nfdi4plants/ARC-specification/issues) or contribute to the discussion of novel conceptual ideas [here](https://github.com/nfdi4plants/ARC-specification/discussions).
+However, the **ARC is not a top-down mandated concept**, but rather a community-driven effort.
+The ARC specification is a living document that is continuously improved and extended upon.
+It is [hosted on GitHub](https://github.com/nfdi4plants/ARC-specification) and open for contributions from the community, as well as [general discussions](https://github.com/nfdi4plants/ARC-specification/discussions).

+The same is true for all ARC-related tooling developed by DataPLANT: development is done out in the open on our [GitHub organization](https://github.com/nfdi4plants), which also has an [top-level discussion forum](https://github.com/orgs/nfdi4plants/discussions).
+For the core ARC tools, we even have an [open development board](https://github.com/orgs/nfdi4plants/projects/10/views/2), which gives an overview on the entire development process of our core developer team.